hashicorp/terraform-website/README.md

 We run a global link check for the whole site after every deploy.

 - **Where:** The job reports its status in the `#proj-terraform-docs` channel in Hashicorp's Slack.
 - **What:** This job only checks internal links within terraform.io, not external links to the rest of the web.
-(We deploy a _lot,_ and we don't want to be a nuisance on someone else's servers.)
+(It runs frequently, and we don't want to be a nuisance.)
 - **Who:** The Terraform Education team is ultimately responsible for dealing with any broken links this turns up, but anyone in the channel is welcome to fix something if they see it first!
 - **How:** We're using [filiph/linkcheck](https://github.com/filiph/linkcheck/) for this.
 In addition to checking links, this also warms up the Fastly cache for the site.